Successful Nonprofit Boards

 By Ann Macfarlane / January 10, 2024 / Comments Off on What is the chain of command in your nonprofit organization?

 A reader asks, “Where can I find the chain of command from the chairperson on down?”
 Several thoughts come to mind.
 This article covers nonprofit organizations—governmental bodies are different.
-A nonprofit organization is not like a profit corporation In a profit corporation, there is a boss who is in charge of the entire organization.
-This…
+Take our online course for great nonprofit meetings A nonprofit organization is not like a profit corporation In a profit corporation, there is a boss who…

 Read More